stashed/mysql/docs/mysql.md

 - `.spec.clientConfig.service.name` specifies the name of the Service that connects to the database.
 - `.spec.secret` specifies the name of the Secret that holds necessary credentials to access the database.
+- `spec.parameters.stash` specifies the Stash Addon info that will be used to backup and restore this database.
 - `spec.type` specifies the types of the app that this AppBinding is pointing to.
 KubeDB generated AppBinding follows the following format: `<app group>/<app resource type>`.

 **Creating AppBinding Manually:**